-The open and undeveloped nature of this area will be protected in order to safeguard the setting of the designated heritage assets.
-Proposals located in this area, which are otherwise in conformity with Policy SCLP3.3 of the Suffolk Coastal Local Plan, will only be permitted where, through a Landscape and Visual Impact Assessment and a Heritage Impact Assessment, it can be demonstrated that it would not cause significant harm to the landscape and setting of the heritage assets.
+The open and undeveloped nature of the Sensitive Landscape as shown on Map 4 will be protected to safeguard the setting of the designated heritage assets.
+Development proposals located in the Sensitive Landscape which are otherwise in conformity with Policy SCLP3.3 of the Suffolk Coastal Local Plan will only be supported where, through a Landscape and Visual Impact Assessment and a Heritage Impact Assessment proportionate to their scale and nature, it can be demonstrated that it would not cause unacceptable harm to the landscape and setting of the heritage assets.

-Relevant Suffolk Coastal Local Plan Policy:

-Policy SCLP3.3: Settlement Boundaries Policy SCLP10.5: Settlement Coalescence
+Relevant Suffolk Coastal Local Plan Policy: Policy SCLP3.3: Settlement Boundaries Policy SCLP10.5: Settlement Coalescence